ZarnackGroup/racoon_clip/docs/tutorial_customise.rst

 Required input
 ^^^^^^^^^^^^^^^
-- **gtf** (path): .gft file of used genome annotation.
-Note, that the file needs to be unzipped.
-(Can be obtained for example from https://www.gencodegenes.org/human/.)
+- **gtf** (path): .gft file of the used genome annotation.
+Note that the file needs to be unzipped.
+(Can be obtained for example, from https://www.gencodegenes.org/human/.)

-- **genome_fasta** : .fasta file of used genome annotation.
+- **genome_fasta** : .fasta file of the used genome annotation.
 Unzipped or bgzip files are supported.

 - **star_index** (path): *optional*; Path to a prebuilt STAR index directory.
 If provided, STAR will use this existing index instead of building a new one from genome_fasta and gtf.
 This can significantly speed up the alignment process for large genomes.
 If not specified or empty, STAR will build the index on-the-fly.